 It depends on how liberally you use them, and what for, but with a newborn, we estimate you could be getting through two packs of 56 wipes a week.
 In six months, that's well over 2,500 wipes.
 So it's worth shopping around to find the best deals and to keep costs down.

 We tracked the price of the two most popular baby wipes brands – Huggies and Pampers – to find out where you should be shopping for them.
 Using independent shopping website MySupermarket, we looked at the price of Huggies Pure Baby Wipes and Pampers Sensitive Baby Wipes (both packs of 56) over a six-month period.

 Baby wipes deals

 Buying in bulk is the best option if you know you're going to go through a lot of wipes, and grabbing a few packs on a good multibuy deal can help you cut costs in half.
 But multibuys can be misleading, tricking you into buying more thinking that you're getting a good deal, when it might be equally or more economical to buy a few reduced packs at another store.

-To help you compare, our table below tells you what the cheapest multibuy price of wipes was and what the average price was for each store.
+To help you compare, our table below lists the cheapest multibuy price and the average price for each store.
 You can see how much is too much to pay and what is actually a good deal.

 |Baby wipes price comparison|

 |Store||Huggies cheapest price||Huggies average price||Pampers cheapest price||Pampers average price|